 - 2 tablespoons butter divided

-- 1 lb. chicken meat cut into 1" cubes (breasts, thighs, or both)
+- 1 lb. boneless skinless chicken breasts cut into 1" cubes (or thighs)

 - juice and zest of one lemon